bulletmark/sleep-inhibitor/README.md

 The latest version of this document and code is available at https://github.com/bulletmark/sleep-inhibitor.

-:warning: **Warning**: Unfortunately this program is currently handicapped due to [this systemd issue](https://github.com/systemd/systemd/issues/14812).
-Until this issue is addressed, your system may not automatically [re-]suspend after it has been inhibited, even though _sleep-inhibitor_ has removed the inhibit.
+:warning: **Warning**: Unfortunately this program is currently slightly handicapped due to [this systemd issue](https://github.com/systemd/systemd/issues/14812).
+Until this issue is addressed, your system may not automatically [re-]suspend if still idle after it has been inhibited, even though _sleep-inhibitor_ has removed the inhibit.

 ### Motivation